tghaleb/kilo/docs/index.md

 # Kilo

-A tool to generate, analyse, and compare keyboard layouts.
+A tool to generate, analyze, and compare keyboard layouts.

 ## About